yilu/personal_site/teaching.md

 <br />

 ## Previous lectures
+ - Autumn 2024 - Group Theory and its Applications
  - Autumn 2023 - Group Theory and its Applications
  - Autumn 2022 - Group Theory and its Applications
  - Summer 2022 - Introduction to Group Theory in Physics